Porte Dauphine station: Location

-The station is established under the Place du Maréchal-de-Lattre-de-Tassigny, on a loop comprising two half-stations approximately oriented north-west / south-east.
-It is preceded or followed (depending on the direction) by the Victor Hugo station.
+The station is established under the Place du Maréchal-de-Lattre-de-Tassigny, on a loop comprising two half-stations approximately oriented northwest/southeast.
+It is preceded or followed (depending on the direction) by Victor Hugo station.

 History

-Porte Dauphine station was inaugurated on 13 December 1900 as the western terminus of the first section of line 2 Nord which will more simply become line 2 on 17 October 1907.
+Porte Dauphine station was inaugurated on 12 December 1900 as the western terminus of the first section of line 2 Nord which will more simply become line 2 on 17 October 1907.
 Although Line 2 had then been completed only as far as Charles de Gaulle–Étoile, it now runs from Porte Dauphine, around the northern part of Paris, through Montmartre, around to its eastern terminus at the Place de la Nation.

 It is named after Porte Dauphine, a gate in the 19th-century Thiers wall of Paris.
-Its subtitle honours Jean de Lattre de Tassigny. because of its location under the square of the same name), French general officer, hero of the Second World War and Companion of the Liberation, who was raised to the dignity of Marshal of France posthumously.
+Its subtitle honours Jean de Lattre de Tassigny (because of its location under the square of the same name), French general officer, hero of the Second World War and Companion of the Liberation, who was promoted to Marshal of France posthumously.
 However, this subtitle does not appear on the plans.

 As part of the RATP's Un métro + beau program, the station's corridors were renovated on 31 May 2011.

 In 2019, 2,932,159 travelers entered this station which placed it at the 180th position of the metro stations for its attendance of 302.